 This is the Bible’s earliest prophecy of a Savior who would smash the power that sin and death hold over humans (“he will crush your head”).
 How?
 By the sacrificial death of the Savior (“you will strike his heel”).
 Jesus accomplished this at his first coming.
 John the Baptist recognized him as “the Lamb of God, who takes away the sin of the world!”
 (John 1:29).

 The Bible reveals the central importance of God becoming flesh at the first coming of Jesus Christ.
 The Bible also reveals that Jesus is coming now, in the lives of believers.
 The Bible also states that he will come again, visibly and in power.
-Jesus Christ actually comes in three ways:
+Jesus Christ comes in three ways:

 Jesus has already come

 God was pleased to have all his fullness dwell in him [Jesus Christ], and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.
 (Colossians 1:19-20)

-Old Testament prophecy pointed to the kingdom of God in the future.
-But the New Testament opens with Jesus “proclaiming the good news of God.
+Old Testament prophecy pointed to the kingdom of God.
+The New Testament opens with Jesus “proclaiming the good news of God.
 ‘The time has come….
 The kingdom of God is near,’” he said (Mark 1:14-15).
-Jesus, the King of the kingdom, was walking among humans!
+Jesus, the King of the kingdom, was walking with humans!
 Jesus offered “for all time one sacrifice for sins” (Hebrews 10:12).
-We should never underestimate the importance of Jesus’ incarnation, life and work two millennia ago.
+We should never underestimate the importance of Jesus’ incarnation, life and work 2,000 years ago.